bradyjj/BRADYBALL/README.md

-# Welcome to BRADYBALL
+# ⚽ Welcome to BRADYBALL ⚽

-BRADYBALL is a comprehensive soccer data application that combines web scraping, cloud database management, api and web application capabilities to provide a powerful platform for soccer enthusiasts, analysts, and professionals.
+BRADYBALL is a comprehensive fooball *soccer* data application that combines web scraping, cloud database management, api and web application capabilities to provide a powerful platform for soccer enthusiasts, analysts, and professionals.

 ## 🚀 Features

 - **Web Scraper**: Automatically collects up-to-date soccer data from various online sources.
-- **Cloud Database**: Stores and manages large volumes of soccer data efficiently in the cloud.
+- **Cloud Database**: Stores and manages large volumes of football data efficiently in the cloud.
+- **API Service**: Retrieves data from cloud database and forms JSON responses
 - **Web Application**: Provides an intuitive interface to access, visualize, and analyze soccer data.

 ## 🛠️ Technologies